JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 * **A good companion**: If the NPC is narratively important enough, and is well designed so as to be likeable by the player, it is possible to reach a point where players might feel emotionally attached to it.
 This can be an important factor, since attachment directly correlates to immersion -and importance given by the player- which is one of the main objectives of AI in general.

-A good example of such an NPc is Princess Zelda from the **Zelda** franchise.
+A good example of such an NPC is Princess Zelda from the **Zelda** franchise.

 ## AI which doesn't partake in the action